programminghistorian/jekyll/lessons/drafts/intro-to-bash.md

 `cd desktop`

 you are now on your desktop.
+This is akin to you 'double-clicking' on the 'desktop' folder within a file explorer.
 To double check, type `pwd` and you should see something like:

 `/Users/ianmilligan1/desktop`